Table of Contents

 The Sense of Lonelines in Hurting Team Engagement

 The world of work is being re-set in never-before ways.
-The shift runs deep, beyond setting up personal workstations at home, all the way to our psyche and nerves.
+The shift runs deep, beyond setting up personal workstations at home, to our psyche and nerves.
 The absence of ‘company’ to engage with in small talk is turning work cold and clinical, sucking the joy out of a vibrant and dynamic daily ritual we have grown used to.
 And make no mistakes, it’s taking its toll.
 After the initial honeymoon period, #WorkingFromHome is starting to throw up nasty surprises like stress and depression (apart from physical discomfort and ailments).
 A sense of ‘separation and alone-ness’ is the most commonly cited culprit.
-Satya Nadella (Microsoft CEO) pointed the elephant in the room out recently when he spoke about the ‘lack of touch’ (a feeling of being disconnected from the office vibe) that we experience when we work remotely.
-He said he himself missed the “‘two-minute’ chance to connect with the person sitting next to him in a physical meeting — something a virtual meet can never hope to achieve really…” Closer home, things aren’t too different.
-People are missing out on and realising the importance of small talk in business.
+Satya Nadella (Microsoft CEO) pointed remotely.
+He said he himself missed the “‘two-minute chance to connect with the person sitting next to him in a physical meeting — something a virtual meet can never hope to achieve really…” Closer home, things aren’t too different.
+People are missing out on and realizing the importance of small talk in business.

 Suresh Sharma